aptos-labs/developer-docs/apps/docusaurus/docs/aptos-keyless/how-keyless-works.md

 2. The dApp’s identity (contained in the JWT’s `“aud”` field)
 3. Application-specific data; specifically, an **ephemeral public key (EPK)** (contained in the JWT’s `“nonce”` field), whose associated **ephemeral secret key (ESK)** only the user knows.

-Now, assume that the user’s blockchain account address is (more or less) a hash of the user’s identity in “sub” and the dApp’s identity in “aud” from above.
+Now, assume that the user’s blockchain account address is (more or less) a hash of the user’s identity in `“sub”` and the dApp’s identity in `“aud”` from above.

 ![Keyless relation diagram](../../static/aptos-keyless/keyless_relation.png "Keyless relation diagram")

-Then, the **key observation** is that the signed JWT effectively acts as a **digital certificate**, **temporarily** binding the blockchain address to the EPK, and allowing the EPK to sign TXNs for it.
+Then, the **key observation** is that the signed JWT effectively acts as a **digital certificate**, **temporarily** binding this blockchain address to the EPK, and allowing the EPK to sign TXNs for it.
 In other words, it securely delegates TXN signing rights for this blockchain account to the EPK.
 (Note: The EPK contains an expiration date and is thus short-lived.)

 Importantly, if the user loses their ESK, the user can obtain a new signed JWT over a new EPK via the application by simply signing in again via the OIDC provider.
 (Or, in some cases, by requesting a new signed JWT using an OAuth refresh token.)

 With this system, the **challenge** is maintaining privacy, since revealing the JWT on-chain would leak the user’s identity.
-Furthermore, revealing the EPK to the OIDC provider would allow it to track the user’s TXN on-chain.
+Furthermore, revealing the EPK to the OIDC provider would allow it to track the user’s TXNs on-chain.

 We explain below how Keyless accounts work and how they address these challenges.